 Part One of The Physics Room Blue Oyster Emerging Curators Programme consisted of a workshop retreat held at the foot of Aoraki Mount Cook in November 2015.
 It ended with a collective resolve: we agreed that Part Two of the Programme would become ‘a year of conscious practice’.
-This has resulted in three major projects undertaken in 2016: an exhibition at The Physics Room, a curatorial collective focused on conversational research via independent collaboration and the online publication committed to supporting criticality among emergent curators of contemporary art in Aotearoa.
+This has resulted in three major projects undertaken in 2016: an exhibition at The Physics Room, a curatorial collective focused on conversational research via independent collaboration and the online journal committed to supporting criticality among emergent curators of contemporary art in Aotearoa.

 Dedicated to the practitioners in our field who are at the beginning of their careers, A Year of Conscious Practice represents twelve opportunities; twelve spaces for dialogue or reflection—borrowing the basic format of the twelve-month calendar year.
 We propose this second alternative ‘calendar’ as a space for reflective, alert and purposeful dialogue that responds to the experiences and challenges of the outcomes-driven, time-poor curator.
 As most curatorial learning takes place ‘on the job’ in Aotearoa, we have encouraged contributors to draw on recent experiences in the sector and look at ways one can sustain criticality along what can be a difficult career pathway.
 With contributions from peers as well as more experienced practitioners, speaking from diverse cultural positions and geographical locations, we have sought discussions on a variety of methods and motivations for working in or alongside the field of curating.